mattwach/game_controller_latency_tester/README.md

 where low latency "matters" in terms of giving a player an additional advantage at some games.

-## Hardware
+## Raspberry PI to Game Controller Interface Hardware

-Let's start with the most stright-forward hardware approach.
+Let's start with the most straight-forward hardware approach.
 You *could* directly connect a PI GPIO to a controller and in many cases it will work, but there are risks: